 Filter Setting

-The FILTER position is the default setting for your filter valve, and it will remain in this position for the majority of the time.
+The filter position is the default setting for your filter valve, and it will remain in this position for the majority of the time.
 When the filter tank is in this position, water is forced into the tank, passes through the filter media, exits the tank, and is returned to the swimming pool.

 When vacuuming the pool, another common application for the FILTER setting is to remove debris from the pool.